IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 - *The source of the data is provided on MTA website: (http://web.mta.info/developers/index.html).*
 - *By running our code, we see the data is updated real-time.*

-To request data from the MTA, you'll also need a free API key:
+To request data from the MTA, you'll also need a free API key.
 [Register here](https://api.mta.info/).